 There were Asian-American architects before them.
-Thomas S. Rockrise (né Iwahiko Tsumanuma) joined the American Institute of Architects (AIA) in 1921 (toward the end of his career).
+Thomas S. Rockrise (né Iwahiko Tsumanuma) joined the American Institute of Architects (AIA) in 1921, toward the end of his career.
 Yasuo Matsui followed in 1927.
-There were Asian-American architects active in other parts of the country, too — Edith Leong Yang (1955), Pu Hu Shao (1958), and Theresa Hsu Yuen (1964) were all constructing works of art as they knocked down barriers.
-There were great Asian architects active at the same in the Los Angeles, like Chinese architect I.M.
-Pei, who designed the Century Towers (1965, Century City) and the Creative Artists Agency building (1989, Beverly Hills).
-There were also Asian-Americans like Minoru Yamasaki, who designed Century Plaza Hotel (Century City, 1966) and Century Plaza Towers (Century City, 1975) in Los Angeles but never became Angelenos (Yamasaki was a Detroiter).
+There were Asian-American architects contemporaneously active in other parts of the country, too — Edith Leong Yang, Pu Hu Shao, and Theresa Hsu Yuen (1964) were all simultaneously demolishing racial and gender barriers as they designed beautiful constructions.
+There were also great Asian architects active at the same in the Los Angeles.
+Chinese architect I.M.
+Pei designed the Century Towers (1965, Century City) and the Creative Artists Agency building (1989, Beverly Hills).
+There were, too, Asian-Americans from outside Los Angeles active here, like Detroiter Minoru Yamasaki, who designed Century Plaza Hotel (Century City, 1966) and Century Plaza Towers (Century City, 1975).

-The focus piece is about Asian-Angeleno architects: David Hyun, Eugene Choy, Gilbert Leong, Gin Wong, and Helen Fong, five Asian-American architects who lived in Los Angeles and in a very basic sense contributed to the city’s built environment through their architectural designs.
-They also paved the way for organizations like the Asian American Architects and Engineers Association and contemporary Asian-Angeleno architects like Alice Fung (of Fung + Blatt), Barton Choy (of Choy Associates), Hayahiko Takase, Robert and Blossom Uyeda (of Tetra – IBI Group Architects), Roger M. Yanagita (of Roger M. Yanagita Associates), Rupert Mok (of Rupert Mok & Associates), Shoji Shimizu, Ted Tokio Tanaka (Ted Tokio Tanaka – Architects), Toshikazu Terasawa, and many others.
+The focus of this piece is on five Asian-Angeleno architects: David Hyun, Eugene Choy, Gilbert Leong, Gin Wong, and Helen Fong — five architects who lived and worked in Los Angeles and in doing so contributed to the city’s built environment in the most literal sense.
+They also paved the way for subsequent organizations like the Asian American Architects and Engineers Association and contemporary Asian-Angeleno architects like Alice Fung (of Fung + Blatt), Barton Choy (of Choy Associates), Hayahiko Takase, Joseph Kitashima, Robert and Blossom Uyeda (of Tetra – IBI Group Architects), Roger M. Yanagita (of Roger M. Yanagita Associates), Rupert Mok (of Rupert Mok & Associates), Shoji Shimizu, Ted Tokio Tanaka (Ted Tokio Tanaka – Architects), Toshikazu Terasawa, and many others.

-There were more sophisticated attempts to incorporate Asian architectural influences into local architecture.
+There were more sophisticated attempts to incorporate Asian architectural influences into an indigenous style of local architecture.
 The California Craftsman homes of the late 19th and early 20th century drew inspiration from English, Japanese, Mexican, Scandinavian, Swiss, and Chinese architecture and design.
-There’s a Craftsman home at 2384 Silver Lake which plays up the Chinese influence more than most but built in 1913, it was almost certainly the creation of a non-Chinese imagination.
+There’s a Craftsman home at 2384 Silver Lake which plays up the Chinese influence more than most but built in 1913, it was almost certainly the creation of a non-Chinese architect.

 The Modernists also drew from Asian influences.
 Frank Lloyd Wright spent several years employed as an architect in Japan.
 His Robie House, in Chicago, built in 1909, shows a strong Japanese influence, and inspired locally-active Modernists like A. Quincy Jones, Craig Ellwood, Gregory Ain, Lloyd Wright, Paul R. Williams, Pierre Koenig, R. M. Schindler, Richard Neutra as well as several of the Asian-American architects who are the subject of this piece.